lilygoose89/lva-blog/_drafts/women-we-love---barbara-weibel.md

 ---
-title: Women We Love - Barbara Weibel
+title: Women We Love - Barbara of Hole in the Donut
 description: >-
   At Leah von Ahlburg, we celebrate living life on your own terms and we want to share the stories of people that inspire us.
 One such person is Barbara